 Without consistent rental payments, you may end up experiencing monthly losses as you struggle to keep up with your mortgage and your operating expenses.
 The lack of consistent, timely rental payments will significantly impede your journey toward financial independence.
 And, it’ll reduce your ability to make future real estate investment purchases.

 If you’re struggling to recoup rental payments from your tenants promptly, change your strategy immediately!
 You’ll have to work to redefine your relationship with your tenants and change the way they view you as a landlord.
-But be advised: It’s important to be tactful about reclaiming tenant payments on time, so you don’t damage your landlord-tenant relationship in the process.
+But be advised: It’s important to be tactful about reclaiming tenant payments and making them pay on time in the future, so you don’t damage your landlord-tenant relationship in the process.

 Encouraging timely payment

 The best way to obtain timely rental payments from your tenants is through encouragement, rather than coercion.
 Every tenant knows they’re supposed to pay their rent on a certain date.
 If they’re failing to pay on time, punishment is unlikely to result in a positive outcome.
 Instead, work with your tenant to determine what it takes to pay their rent when they’re supposed to.
 Consider one of these tactics: